SeniorDesign2023/BlockHeads/status/status1.md

 * We will meet with Jim next class period (10.10) in our classroom in the EERB
 * Selma will begin our Status Update #1 and have it to us by Sunday, then the rest of us will go through and edit and add so that we can turn it in on Tuesday (10.10)
 * Tamara will upload these notes
-* Tamara will email the Registrar’s Office
+* Tamara will email the Registrarâ€™s Office
 * We will continue to develop and parse out responsibility for parts of the project